 Standing Seam Metal Roofs

 A standing seam metal roof consists of metal roofing panels joined at an underlying seam.
-They feature vertical, trapezoidal legs that conceal the seam underneath, which gives this type of roofing its name.
-The design also offers this type of metal roofing its incredible durability.
+Its vertical, trapezoidal legs conceal the seam underneath, which gives this type of roofing its name.
+The design also offers this type of metal roofing, which is incredibly durable.

 You can expect a standing seam metal roof to last for at least 30 years.
 Most standing seam metal roofs last for much longer than that, though.
 Under the right conditions, expecting your standing seam metal roof to last between 50 and 75 years is not outrageous.